minhadona/kafka_studies/kafka/README.md

 # image

-now, we have to create one topic. this topic is the "bucket" to where the messages will be sent, from where they can be listened, and eventually (or not, depending on the retaining policy config you set) it will be emptied.
+now, we have to create one topic. this topic is the "bucket" to where the messages will be sent, from where they can be listened, but eventually (or not, depending on the retaining policy config you set) it will be emptied.

 use this command to create a topic named **cats**:
 ```